rlaaron/grafication/circumference/README.md

     - medium

 the teahcer will give us the base code(this just draw the firt octan), we need to draw the complete circumference,  and then implement the second method.

+---
+write the next methods
+@Params
+    -number of points
+    -radius